Follow your dream of climbing a mountain in the shadow of Everest.

 There four possible routes to Mera Peak Base Camp; three begin with a flight to Lukla, 2800m, the other starts after a bus ride to Jiri.

-3. The 23-day full camping option also loops south from Lukla and crosses the Surke La pass into the remote and beautiful Hinku valley.
+3. The 23-days option also loops south from Lukla and crosses the Surke La pass into the remote and beautiful Hinku valley.
 The trail passes through Pangom village and the holy Panch Pokhari (Five Lakes).
 This fantastic trek involves long days of ascents and descents allows for gradual acclimatization.
-This camping trek through an almost uninhabited area is not only the best way to acclimatize; it is the ultimate way to enjoy the beauty of the Hongu Valley.
+This trek through an almost uninhabited area is not only the best way to acclimatize; it is the ultimate way to enjoy the beauty of the Hongu Valley.

 All approaches converge to follow the same trail above Kote.
 At Thangnak, 4356m, and Khare, 5045m, we spend two nights to acclimatize.
 We use the acclimatization days learning and practicing mountaineering techniques.